 Teaching as Inquiry

 Links to Teaching as Inquiry with the student at the centre

 Naturally occurring evidence for the Standards for the Teaching Profession

 Progress and Achievement

-OTT Workshop 3 (term 3) Delving Deeper; Design for learning and the NZC
+OTT Workshop 3 (term 3) Delving Deeper: Design for Learning and the NZC (dates to be advised)

 This workshop aims to develop OTT’s understanding of the NZC and supporting documents; Tātaiko, Tapasā and the Local Curriculum Guides.
 It delves into the ‘back half’ of the document and provides support for teachers to develop teaching and learning programmes by examining the relationship between the concepts in the front and the objectives at the back.
 This approach develops a curriculum that is localized and puts the student at the centre.